m4r35n357/ODE-Playground/README.md

 Additionally it is designed for finding inverse values (where real solutions exist) of complicated functions, not just their roots.

-The "higher-level" functions (in the Series and Dual classes) generate Taylor series "jets" in one go, so are only useful for univariate functions.
+The "higher-level" functions (in the Series class) generate Taylor series "jets" in one go, so are only useful for univariate functions.
 There is an overloaded operator "~" which extracts the actual derivative values from the taylor series coefficents, as well as additional operators for (negation and **).
 The \*\* (power) operator caters for f(x)^a, a^f(x) and f1(x)^f2(x), subject to domain limitations on f(x) and the scalar a.
 There are also functions for: